An Innovation Ecosystem Drives the American Economy.

 Strong patent protections have been a driving force behind U.S. economic growth and job creation for more than 200 years.
 They provide a critical incentive for innovation and allow inventors and entrepreneurs to raise the venture capital they need to conduct research and bring their technological and scientific breakthroughs to market.

-As the result of a series of patent-weakening Supreme Court decisions, legislative changes and administrative measures over the last decade, the U.S. patent system is no longer considered the global gold standard for intellectual property rights.
+As the result of a series of patent-weakening Supreme Court decisions, legislative changes and administrative measures in recent decades, the U.S. patent system is no longer considered the global gold standard for intellectual property rights.
 And while the U.S. has been curtailing patent protections, our foreign competitors, including China, have been moving to strengthen those protections and promote innovation in their countries.

 The Innovation Alliance supports legislation and policies that would help put a stop to this decline and ensure that patent rights are protected as a fundamental underpinning of our innovation economy.
-For example, we support the bipartisan STRONGER Patents Act, which has been introduced in both the Senate and House of Representatives.
+For example, we support the bipartisan PREVAIL Act, RESTORE Act, and Patent Eligibility Restoration Act (PERA), which have each been introduced in both the Senate and House of Representatives.

-The STRONGER Patents Act would allow our patent system to continue serving as an engine for U.S. economic growth and job creation and help restore the U.S. to its position as the global leader in innovation.
+Together, these bills will allow our patent system to continue serving as an engine for U.S. economic growth and job creation and help ensure the U.S. maintains its position as the global leader in innovation.